Richard L. Williamson, Jr.

 Professor Williamson has served as a foreign service officer, as counselor and executive director of the American Foreign Service Association, and as division chief of the U.S. Arms Control and Disarmament Agency.

 Prior to coming to Miami Law, he was an attorney with the law firm of Cleary, Gottlieb, Steen & Hamilton.

 He was associate dean from 1997-2000, and was on leave in 2000-2001 under a Fulbright grant to teach law in Leipzig, Germany.
 For two years, he was Interim Chair of the Department of International Studies in the College of Arts and Sciences.

 Professor Williamson teaches introductory and advanced courses in environmental law, alternative dispute resolution, and courses and seminars on international law topics, including public international law, arms control and international environmental law.

-Professor Williamson is the Chair of the Faculty Senate.
+Professor Williamson is the Chair of the university-wide Faculty Senate.